crush-157/spring-boot-3-rc/Commentary.md

 `./gradlew nativeCompile`

-This may be a good opportunity as it will take two or three minutes as opposed to a couple of seconds for building a jar (_on my Mac, YMMV_).
+This may be a good opportunity to have a tea or coffee as it will take two or three minutes as opposed to a couple of seconds for building a jar (_on my Mac, YMMV_).

 Once the build completes: